iagocalazans/composite-modules/README.md

 void container.init()

 container.events.on('ready', (modules) => {
-    // Here we ensure that all of your modules have been loaded. and you can access them. container.use('moduleOne').specificFunction();
+    // Here we ensure that all of your modules have been loaded and you can access them. modules.collection.use('moduleTwo').anotherFunction()

     ...
 })